 So, if you have wanted to know what does crowning mean in pregnancy, this is exactly what it is.

-The crowning process can last for a couple of hours if this is your first delivery.
+The crowning process can last for a couple of hours if it is your first delivery.
 The duration will go down with subsequent deliveries.

 Stages of Labour